Leslie Jordan's cause of death revealed, 3 months after he died

 Phil, Jordan's character on the Fox show, which co-stars Swoozie Kurtz, Kyla Pratt, Julian Gant and Cheyenne Jackson, appeared in his final episode in December.
 On the episode that followed, which aired Jan.
 5, it was revealed that Phil had found love and moved to Tahiti.

-Producer Jim Patterson told Deadline last month that, in this way, "Phil will live on forever and live his best and happiest life."
+Producer Jim Patterson told Deadline in December that, in this way, "Phil will live on forever and live his best and happiest life."

 Many of Jordan's celebrity friends, including Eddie Vedder, Maren Morris, Margaret Cho, Jim Parsons and Bialik, are scheduled to appear at Reportin' for Duty: A Tribute to Leslie Jordan on Feb.
 19 at the Grand Ole Opry House in Nashville, Tenn.